-The following uses shall be deemed as acceptable ancillary uses as part of an overall agribusiness and shall not require a site plan; however, site plan review as well as the appropriate permits/inspections shall only be required where the general public is allowed internal access to a building.
+The following uses shall be deemed acceptable ancillary uses as part of an overall agribusiness.
+These uses shall require a site plan and the appropriate permits and inspections in any instance where the general public is allowed internal access to a building.
 Site plan and engineering review shall also be required for any paved parking areas.
-Finally, bona fide farms need not provide a full site plan for the entire farm site or be subject to the full extent of the site plan review requirements set forth in this Ordinance for the following reasons: 1) The overall size of the farming operation as it relates to the portion of the property utilized for agri-business.
-2) The anticipated limited scale and development intensity of an agri-business.
+Other ancillary uses not falling into these two categories shall not require a site plan.
+Where required, site plans shall include the following: